Fritz Kreisler

 Friedrich "Fritz" Kreisler (February 2, 1875 – January 29, 1962) was an Austrian-born American violinist and composer.
-One of the most noted violin masters of his day, and regarded as one of the greatest violinists of all time, he was known for his sweet tone and expressive phrasing.
+One of the most noted violin masters of his day, he was known for his sweet tone and expressive phrasing, with marked portamento and rubato.
 Like many great violinists of his generation, he produced a characteristic sound which was immediately recognizable as his own.
 Although it derived in many respects from the Franco-Belgian school, his style is nonetheless reminiscent of the gemütlich (cozy) lifestyle of pre-war Vienna.

 Biography

 Kreisler was born in Vienna, the son of Anna (née Reches) and Samuel Kreisler, a doctor.
-Of Jewish heritage, he was however baptised at the age of 12.
-He studied at the Vienna Conservatory between 1882-1885 under Anton Bruckner, Jakob Dont and Joseph Hellmesberger Jr., and in Paris Conservatory between 1885-1887, where his teachers included Léo Delibes, Lambert Massart and Jules Massenet.
-He was graduated from Paris Conservatory with a degree of "Premier Prix" gold medal at the age of 12, competing against 40 other players, all of whom were at least 20 years of age.
+Of Jewish descent, he was however baptised at the age of 12.
+At age seven, Kreisler entered the Vienna Conservatory where he studied under Anton Bruckner, Jakob Dont and Joseph Hellmesberger Jr., and studied composition and violin at the Paris Conservatory between 1885 and 1887, where his teachers included Léo Delibes, Lambert Massart and Jules Massenet.
+He graduated from Paris Conservatory with a degree of "Premier Prix" gold medal at the age of 12, competing against 40 other players, all of whom were at least 20 years of age.

 He made his United States debut at the Steinway Hall in New York City on November 10, 1888, and his first tour of the United States in 1888–1889 with Moriz Rosenthal.
 He then returned to Austria and applied for a position in the Vienna Philharmonic, but was turned down by the concertmaster Arnold Rosé.
 As a result, he left music to study medicine.
 He spent a brief time in the army before returning to the violin in 1899, when he gave a concert with the Berlin Philharmonic conducted by Arthur Nikisch.
 It was this concert and a series of American tours from 1901 to 1903 that brought him real acclaim.
 Kreisler was also an excellent pianist, and his piano playing is preserved on Ampico reproducing piano rolls.